SELF GUIDED AUDIO TOURS HAWAII

 crystal blue lake with three pine treesShutterstock Image

-This beach is stunning.
-It’s actually got three beachfronts that all have different landscapes and views.
-The Nature Boardwalk is a must!
-It’s a gorgeous walk loaded with wildlife and water views for miles in every direction.
+The three beachfronts at this park all have different landscapes and views.
+The Nature Boardwalk here is a must!
+You’ll see so much wildlife and water views for miles in every direction.

-There’s also a really cool cafe where you can dine on a deck overlooking the lake.
-The two beaches on the north side of the park have those huge iconic Tahoe boulder formations that are a photographer’s dream.
+There’s also a really cool cafe at this park where you can dine on a deck overlooking the lake.

 7. Logan Shoals Vista Point (NV)